macgitver/MacGitver/README.md

 MacGitver is a cross platform, Qt-based user interface for managing Git repositories.

-It is still in a somewhat early development stage.
-First usable features are implemented and definitely worth a glimpse.
+It is still in a somewhat early development stage, but definitely worth a glimpse.

 Screenshots
 ========